inspec/inspec-aws/docs/resources/aws_vpc.md

 # aws\_vpc

-Use the `aws_vpc` InSpec audit resource to test properties of a single AWS Virtual Private Cloud (VPC) and the CIDR Block that is used within the VPC.
+Use the `aws_vpc` InSpec audit resource to test the properties of a single AWS Virtual Private Cloud (VPC) and the CIDR block that is used within the VPC.

 Each VPC is uniquely identified by its ID.
 In addition, each VPC has a non-unique CIDR IP address range (such as 10.0.0.0/16), which it manages.